lambda-feedback/user-documentation/docs/releases/index.md

 # Releases

 ## Release 2023/10/12

-- b180-prod-freesing-and-restarting - increasing allocated memory to try to prevent the server crashing and restarting when generating big PDFs
+- b180-prod-freezing-and-restarting - increasing allocated memory to accommodate multiple users triggering heavy processes (PDF compilation)
-- b193-implement-auto-scaling-on-infrastructure - implementing auto scaling in AWS so that more tasks are started when the amount of CPU and Memory used are above 60%
+- b193-implement-auto-scaling-on-infrastructure - Infrastructure upgrades for larger scale usage.
 - b124-question-export-with-pictures-fails-sometimes-on-cors-error - forcing Chrome to refresh media retriaval from S3 bucket to make sure correct headers are attached to the response
-- b199-migration-script-for-physics-expression-ra - a script to provided to correct configuration for some expression response areas in physics module
+- b199-migration-script-for-physics-expression-ra - DB migration for legacy content.
-- b194-create-set-and-first-question-improvement - creating first default question when creating a new set to improve performance and robutstnes
+- b194-create-set-and-first-question-improvement - new set automatically has a blank question ready.
-- b197-not-possible-to-delete-a-question - increasing prisma timeout when deleting a question so that there is enough time to delete all question dependencies
+- b197-not-possible-to-delete-a-question - increase timeout when deleting a question
-- b143-more-info-in-modal-when-publish-whole-set - displaying list of questions that will be published in a modal before publishing
+- b143-more-info-in-modal-when-publish-whole-set - displaying list of questions that will be published in a modal before publishing whole set.
 - b144-modal-to-check-before-removing-branches - a warning message is displayed before a branch from worked solutions is deleted

 ## Release 2023/10/05

 - b136-change-to-breadcrumbs - an improvement to remove module instances from teachers and students breadcrumbs as they do not link to any pages
 - b188-add-information-when-rendering-a-new-question - adding information that a question is being created when adding a new question
 - b189-failed-fetching-your-problem-set-message-appearing-when-it-should-not - a warning message 'Failed fetching your problem set' is to be displayed only if there is an error

 ## Release 2023/10/03

 - b191-expression-response-area-defaults - an improvement so that when creating a new response area of type EXPRESSION, the default values are set to:
   - TRUE for Live preview
   - FALSE for Display input symbols